openframeworks/ofBook/chapters/ofSketch/chapter.md

 ### ofSketch Style Code

-ofSketch uses "header style" **[mh: maybe add a ref here]** C++, where code implementation is written along with declarations in the header file, instead of the matching `.cpp` source file.
+ofSketch uses "[header style](http://hanxue-it.blogspot.com/2014/04/why-include-cc-implementation-code-in.html)" C++, where code implementation is written along with declarations inside of the header file, instead of the matching `.cpp` source file.
 If this doesn't make since to you, don't worry.
 Essentially, this allows us to write simple, easy-to-read code, that is great for beginners!

 ### Project File

 Every ofSketch project starts with an empty project file that looks like this:

-**[mh: we're switching over to github flavored fencing for code blocks]**

 ```cpp
 void setup() {